 “It’s hard to keep up with with our small staff,” Boissiere said.
 “And people are frustrated, so please excuse me if you’re noticing frustration in my voice as well, but if I get it, I’ve got to turn around and give it to you when I’m here because we’re all the people have.”

 Commission Executive Director Brandon Frey explained that a spike in natural gas prices caused by a lack of shale drilling and more overseas exports is driving the high electricity bills.

 Boissiere and Commissioner Foster Campbell, D-Shreveport, blamed Entergy Louisiana for creating a grid that is too dependent on natural gas and for resisting investments in renewable energies.
-The company’s power generation portfolio is 85% natural gas and about 3% renewables with the rest coming from other fossil fuels and nuclear power.
+Campbell said the company’s power generation is currently about 85% natural gas and 3% renewables.

 “I had to go around to people and try to make light of it: I would say, ‘Entergy doesn’t like solar until they figure out how to own the sun,’” Boissiere said.
 “The beauty of the sun is that nobody owns it, and it shouldn’t be a worldwide commodity because a war in Ukraine won’t affect the sun prices.”

 Campbell said Entergy executives also fought back against paying customers a fair market value for solar energy that they fed into the grid.

 “We’re in a hell of a mess now because if we had been practicing with some renewables 10 years ago, we’d have been better off,” Campbell said.
 “But we were finding reasons not to have renewables…You guys have had your dukes up, like this, rather than saying, ‘Come on in.’”